Online Schools In Rhode Island

 Out-of-State Tuition

-Considering an Rhode Island School as an Out-of-State Student
+Considering a Rhode Island School as an Out-of-State Student

-Rhode Island universities host about 700 undergraduates and 500 graduate students from out of state.
-They enjoy the same quality education as state residents, but usually have to pay more for it.
-Rhode Island partakes in the New England tuition break program, which allows nonresident students to attend public universities in any of the five other participating New England states at a substantial discount, if their home states do not offer their chosen program.
+Rhode Island participates in the New England tuition break program, which allows nonresident students to attend public universities in any of the five other participating New England states at a substantial discount if their home state does not offer the program they seek.
+According to the New England Board of Higher Education, students save about $8,500 in tuition through the tuition break program.

 Frequently Asked Questions About Rhode Island’s Online Schools